jsgounot/floria_analysis_workflow/README.md

 * <u>refpath</u>: a path to a local file.
 * <u>ncbiasbly</u>: a NCBI assembly identifier.
 Note that one assembly can contains multiple sequences (contigs, plasmids) which will be concatenated in the process.
 * <u>ncbinuc</u>: A single NCBI identifier like a RefSeq identifier.
 Ideal if you just want one contig.

+## Understanding results file path naming

+One phasing is the combination of multiple software with different options.
+In snakemake, this variations are directly hardcoded in the result directory path, as a requiered input for the `all` rule of the main snakemake script.

+For example, `stats/assemblies/ecoli/glopp.inpref.hybrid.longshot.nanoprep1/mummer/circos/done.empty` contains `glopp.inpref.hybrid.longshot.nanoprep1`.
+This indicates that we used glopp as phasing algorithm, with input reference (`inpref`), a hybrid phasing based on longshot mapping and a post-phasing assembly method called nanoprep1.

+Another example could be: `strainxpress.fast` which simply mean the phasing is done by strainxpress with the fast option.
+Strainxpress does not use mapping and variant calling to run.

+One last example could be `operams.strainberry.nanopore`, which means strainberry with nanopore reads, based on a mapping with operams assemblies (and not the mapping reference from the config file).

+## Hardcoded options

+Because all potential combinations cannot be informed in file paths, some options were hardcoded for this workflow but might not fit perfectly with other data.
+For example, the estimated Glopp error rate is uniquely defined for each mode, you will need to modify the snakemake file to change these values.